The main focus of the Group for Research in Artificial Intellience of Laval University (GRAIL) is machine learning theory and applications.

 at Université Laval

-and is led by Professors François Laviolette, Mario Marchand, Jacques Corbeil, Luc Lamontagne, Richard Khoury, and Audrey Durand.
+and is led by Professors François Laviolette, Mario Marchand, Jacques Corbeil, Luc Lamontagne, Richard Khoury, Audrey Durand, and Elsa Rousseau.